keajs/kea-docs/docs/core/events.md

 ## `events()`

-You can hook into all four mount and unmount lifecycle events of a logic with `events`:
+You can hook into two other mount and unmount events with the `events` builder:

 ```javascript
 import { kea, events } from 'kea'